Adroiti/docs-for-code-review-tools/RuboCop/Style-StructInheritance.md

 ## Description

-This cop checks for inheritance from `Struct.new`.
+This rule checks for inheritance from `Struct.new`.
 Extending it introduces a superfluous class level and may also introduce weird errors if the file is required multiple times.

-### Example
+## Examples

 ```ruby
 # bad